 The physical changes that come with puberty, such as breast development, testicular enlargement, and menstruation, can be distressing for children who are transgender or gender diverse.
-Some children can benefit from medications that safely pause puberty, thus giving your child extra time to explore their gender identity.
-Some children use this time to contemplate future medical and surgical care, begin or continue transitioning to their affirmed gender, or adopt new pronouns.
+Some children can benefit from medications that safely pause puberty, giving your child extra time to explore their gender identity.
+Some children use this time to contemplate future care, begin or continue transitioning to their affirmed gender, or adopt new pronouns.
 Pubertal suppression can be halted at any time, and once medications are stopped, puberty resumes.

 Later, with the support of the child’s family and healthcare team, a young person may decide to use gender-affirming hormones such as testosterone and estrogen or menstrual suppression.
 These decisions are made in consultation with our doctors and mental health experts.

-Our team aims to validate your child’s emotions and their identity, thus providing a place they feel safe and accepted.
+Our team aims to validate your child’s emotions and their identity, providing a place they feel safe and accepted.
 Mental health consultations can begin at any age, from long before puberty through early adulthood.
 Common reasons for seeking care include exploring gender identity and expression, navigating gender transition, or assessing whether your child is ready for medical intervention, such as hormone therapy.

 We also provide guidance for families as you communicate your child’s transition to family and friends, and support for children who have experienced bullying or rejection from family or peers.
 Treatment for anxiety and depression are also available.
 We provide individual and group therapy.

 We can help you find a Hassenfeld Children’s Hospital doctor.